Nonparametric Learning of Two-Layer ReLU Residual Units: Preliminaries

 \section{Preliminaries}

-We describe the notation used in this paper, introduce the model and its underlying assumptions, and state conditions that simplify the problem but can be removed without loss of learnability.
+We describe the notations used in this paper, introduce the model and its underlying assumptions, and state conditions which simplify the problem but which can be removed without loss of learnability.

-\subsection{Notation}
+\paragraph{Notation}

-The ReLU residual units we use take as input a vector $\vx \in \mathbb{R}^d$ and return a vector $\vy \in \mathbb{R}^m$.
+The ReLU residual units we use take a vector $\vx \in \mathbb{R}^d$ as input and return a vector $\vy \in \mathbb{R}^m$.
 We use $\mA^\ast \in \R^{d \times d}$ and $\mB^\ast \in \R^{m\times d}$ to denote the ground-truth network parameters for layer 1 and 2, respectively.
 We use circumflex to denote predicted terms (e.g. an empirical objective function $\hat{f}$, estimated layer 1 weights $\hat{\mA}$).
-We use $n$ to denote the number of i.i.d. samples available for the training algorithm, $\{\vx^{(i)}, \vy^{(i)}\}$ to denote the $i$-th sample drawn.
+We use $n$ to denote the number of independently and identically distributed (i.i.d.) samples available for the training algorithm, $\{\vx^{(i)}, \vy^{(i)}\}$ to denote the $i$-th sample drawn.
 For an integer $k$, We define $[k]$ to be $\{1,2,\dots,k\}$, and $\ve^{(j)}$ as the standard basis vector with a $1$ at position $j$.
 All scalar-based operators are element wise in the case of vectors or matrices unless specified otherwise.
+For a matrix $\mG$ and an index $j$, $\mG_{:,j}$ denotes its $j$th column and $\mG_{j,:}$ denotes its $j$th row.
 We use $\rvx$ and $\rvy$ to refer to the input and output vectors, respectively, as random variables.

-\textbf{Linear Regression:} By linear regression (LR), we are referring in this paper to the problem of estimating $\mL$ for unbiased model $\vy=\mL\vx$.
-The estimation is done by minimizing the empirical risk $\hat{R}\left(\mL\right) = \frac{1}{2n}\sum_{i\in[n]}\norm{\mL\vx^{(i)} - \vy^{(i)}}^2$ -- using linear least squares (LLS).
-Its solution has a closed form which we use as known.
-We refer the reader to \citet{hamilton1994time} for more information.
+\textbf{Linear Regression:} Linear regression, or LR, in this paper refers to the problem of estimating $\mL$ for unbiased model $\vy=\mL\vx$.
+In this case, estimation is done by minimizing the empirical risk $\hat{R}\left(\mL\right) = \frac{1}{2n}\sum_{i\in[n]}\norm{\mL\vx^{(i)} - \vy^{(i)}}^2$ -- using linear least squares (LLS).
+Its solution has a closed form which we use as given.
+We refer the reader to \citet{hamilton2020time} for more information.